-Mississippi Wedding Venue Says ‘No’ To Mixed-Race Or Gay Couples
+Mississippi Wedding Venue Reportedly Refuses Service To Mixed-Race Or Gay Couples

 LaKambria S. Welch, a University of Mississippi student, decided to do some investigating after she learned some information from her brother that disturbed her.
 Her brother, who like LaKambria is black, said that he had scheduled his wedding at Boone’s Camp Event Hall in Booneville, Mississippi.
 However, the brother, whose name has not been identified, says he was told that the event hall had chosen not to rent to him, allegedly because his fiancée is white.
 LaKambria believes that the venue found out her brother’s fiancée is white by looking around on Facebook.

 LaKambria wanted answers so, armed with a video recording device, she went to the event hall and got an employee to answer some questions.
 As Deep South Voice reports, she spoke to a woman at the venue and captured the conversation on video.
-Whether the woman is an employee of the venue, an owner, or is in some other way affiliated with the venue is unclear.
+Whether the woman is an employee of the venue, an owner, or is in some other way affiliated with the venue, is unclear.

 In the conversation, the woman was clear about why LaKambria’s wedding had been canceled at the venue.